 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”
 John 8:12

 Often times, if a person’s life is consumed with their sin, they will not go anywhere near the light because their sin will be exposed.
 Rejecting the light that God offers to lead you out of your blindness results in a further hardening of your heart in unbelief.
 It slowly becomes more and more difficult to see, hear, and comprehend the truth.

 The Apostle Paul found this to be true when he spoke to some of the Jewish leaders…

 And after they had argued back and forth among themselves, they left with this final word from Paul: “The Holy Spirit was right when he said to your ancestors through Isaiah the prophet, ‘Go and say to this people: When you hear what I say, you will not understand.
 When you see what I do, you will not comprehend.
 For the hearts of these people are hardened, and their ears cannot hear, and they have closed their eyes—so their eyes cannot see, and their ears cannot hear, and their hearts cannot understand, and they cannot turn to me and let me heal them.’
 Acts 28:25-27

 Delivered from Darkness

-He is the ruler of darkness and would love nothing more than to rule over as many people as possible, holding them captive in total darkness with him.
-And he has been successful with quite a number of them.
+Satan is the ruler of darkness and would love nothing more than to rule over as many people as possible, holding them captive in total darkness with him.
+And he has been successful with quite a large number of them.